en-ot/Player/README.md

 Controls:
 - First encoder is used to change volume / jump to next/previous file (with stack of recently played files)
 - Second encoder is used to seek within file, play/pause, navigate in playlist.
-- Three buttons are used to change page (song info, favourites, playlist, folders), jump between folders, change shuffle mode
+- Three buttons are used to change page (song info, favourites, playlist, folders), jump between folders, change play mode

 Display:
 - Filesystem and font support Unicode.